chkpnt/MSEdge-Vagrant/README.md

 $ vagrant ssh -- -R8443:localhost:8443
 ```

+If your application expects to be accessed via a custom host name, modifiy `$hostsFile` in `config.ps1`
+accordingly.

 ## Windows Updates

-During provisioning, the automatic updates via Windows Update is disabled.
-This is, because I noticed
-the VM is unusable for a significant amount of time due to the updates.
+The VM can be unusable for a significant amount of time due to the search and installation for
+updates.
+Therefore, the automatic update feature of Windows Update can be disabled during provisioning.

-Therefore I strongly recommend to manually initiate the installation of the updates when you do not
+If you do so, strongly recommend to manually initiate the installation of the updates when you do not
 need the VM but as soon as possible.